 Meth activates the sympathetic nervous system.
 These are the nerves that trigger your fight-or-flight response.
 When you activate this system, you feel more alert and receive a rush of energy, similar to working out or sensing danger.

 While meth use disorder can feel overwhelming, you do not have to face your fears alone.
 California Behavioral Health is on your side and wants to see you succeed.
-We offer various treatment plans that fit your needs and your life.
+We offer various addiction treatment programs that fit your needs and your life.

 You can choose from inpatient care, where you receive 24-hour support for faster recovery from more severe substance use disorders.
-You can also select outpatient care, where you receive treatment while maintaining other obligations like work, school, and family life.
+You can also select outpatient addiction treatment, where you receive treatment while maintaining other obligations like work, school, and family life.

 Contact our treatment support specialists to discuss how we can best help you find a better quality of life through substance use recovery.